 Zendexor: So long as we keep their works in touch with each other via a chain of comparison...

-Another type of OSS city, noticeably different from those of Brackett and Burroughs, consists of the twenty-five great disk-on-stem structures which we meet in Uranian Gleams.
-These were built with stolen power.
-Energy plundered from another universe.
+Another type of OSS city, noticeably different from those of Brackett and Burroughs, consists of the twenty-five great disk-on-stem structures which we meet in Uranian Gleams and Uranian Throne.
+These cities of the Seventh Planet were built with stolen power: energy plundered from another universe.
 This crime - if you consider it a crime - gives a guilty start to Uranus' glorious Phosphorus Era.
 Ever since then, for over a million Terran years, those Uranian cities have stood on their indestructible disk-foundations of iedleis, the "ultimate metal".

 The superstructures may come and go, the cities may suffer conquest, but the disk-on-stem foundations endure, without a scratch.
 So on Uranus we have cities which partake of the permanence of geographical features, while nevertheless showing surface change.